allkinn/smart-vault-security/README.md

 - Arduino community for libraries
 - Instructor for component provision
-- Coffee for making this possible in 40 hours
+- Coffee for making this possible

 ---